 \subsection{MOTSynth Results}

-We first evaluate if latent corridors enable predictor improvement when the deployment scene is in the pre-training dataset, $\mathcal{D}$.
+We first evaluate predictor improvement enabled by latent corridors when the deployment scene is in the pre-training dataset, $\mathcal{D}$.
 We train the baselines and two variants of our ATP method (LC and LC + Joint Finetune, described in Sec.~\ref{sec:prompt_configs}) on the MOTSynth pre-training dataset $\mathcal{D}$.
-All models see the same training data, and both the scene-aware baseline and our adaptive method are conditioned on each scene semantic segmentation map.
+All models see the same training data, and both the scene-aware baseline and our adaptive method are conditioned on scene semantic segmentation maps.
 Results are in the first column of Table~\ref{tab:mot_results}.
 The learned trajectory baseline significantly improves over constant velocity, and adding in scene awareness results in a $7.6\%$ performance gain on ADE and $3.5\%$ gain on FDE.
 Our latent corridor approach results in a $5.7\%$ and $9.9\%$ improvement over the scene-aware baseline for ADE, without and with joint finetuning of the predictor layer respectively, and a $6.5\%$ and $11.6\%$ improvement on FDE.
-This indicates that our latent corridor approach is able to more effectively learn scene-conditioned information that is useful for the trajectory prediction task.
+This indicates that our latent corridor approach more effectively learns scene-conditioned information that is useful for the trajectory prediction task.